Search for a new heavy scalar particle decaying into a Higgs boson and a new scalar singlet in final states with one or two light leptons and a pair of $\tau$-leptons with the ATLAS detector: Introduction

 The discovery of the Higgs boson ($H$) in 2012~\cite{HIGG-2012-27, CMS-HIG-12-028} by the ATLAS~\cite{PERF-2007-01} and CMS~\cite{CMS-CMS-00-001} collaborations at the Large Hadron Collider (LHC) has led to a comprehensive programme of measurements and searches using proton--proton ($pp$) collision data.
 All measurements to date are consistent with the prediction of the Standard Model (SM)~\cite{HIGG-2015-07, HIGG-2021-23, CMS-HIG-22-001,CMS:2022suh}.

 Many beyond-the-SM (BSM) theories predict the existence of a heavy scalar boson decaying into two Higgs bosons or additional scalars in an extended Higgs sector.
 Searches~\cite{HIGG-2013-33,HDBS-2018-58,CMS-HIG-17-030, CMS-HIG-20-014} for these scalars have been published by the ATLAS and CMS collaborations.
 The BSM scenarios tested include the two-Higgs-doublet model (2HDM)~\cite{Branco:2hdm2012}, the Minimal Supersymmetric Standard Model (MSSM)~\cite{Fayet:1976et}, and the extensions of the 2HDM model with a new singlet scalar (2HDM+$S$)~\cite{vonBuddenbrock:2016rmr,von_Buddenbrock_2019}.
 In the simplest extension of the MSSM, the Next-to-Minimal Supersymmetric Standard Model (NMSSM), an additional gauge singlet is introduced to generate the $\mu$-term coupling to the superpotential dynamically and this leads to an enriched Higgs sector with two additional neutral Higgs bosons~\cite{Ellwanger_2010, Robens:2019kga}.
-The 2HDM+$S$ and NMSSM models all hypothesize the existence of a new scalar singlet, $S$, in the processes $X\to SH, \,SS$ where $X$ is a heavy CP-even scalar boson produced predominantly through the gluon--gluon fusion process (ggF)~\cite{Muhlleitner:2017dkd}.
-In these models, the heavy scalar boson $X$ is assumed to be responsible for electroweak symmetry breaking and has Yukawa couplings to other SM particles.
+The BSM models hypothesize the existence of a new scalar singlet, $S$, in the processes $X\to SH, \,SS$ where $X$ is a heavy CP-even scalar boson produced predominantly through the gluon--gluon fusion process (ggF)~\cite{Muhlleitner:2017dkd}.
 The decay of the singlet scalar $S$ is assumed to have the same relative couplings as a SM-Higgs boson of the specified mass.
 It can be produced via decay mode $X\to SH$ as shown in Figure~\ref{fig:X_sh_diagram}.